 Get Screened for Oral Cancer

 Oral cancer screening saves lives because survival rates are high when the disease is detected early.
 Your dentist can be invaluable in this regard, but not all dentists screen for oral cancer.
-At Scottsdale Dental Excellence, we are committed to the health of our patients, and that includes oral cancer screening as part of every exam we perform at no additional cost to you.
+At Scottsdale Cosmetic Dentistry Excellence, we are committed to the health of our patients, and that includes oral cancer screening as part of every exam we perform at no additional cost to you.
 Jeffrey D. Clark, DDS, is a leading dentist in the Scottsdale area with more than 20 years of experience.
 His ongoing education includes staying current on oral cancer risk factors, and he regularly engages in interprofessional collaboration regarding the early diagnosis of oropharyngeal cancer and other serious diseases.

-All of the dental hygienists at Scottsdale Dental Excellence are trained to identify unusual lesions and alert Dr. Clark immediately.
+All of the dental hygienists at Scottsdale Cosmetic Dentistry Excellence are trained to identify unusual lesions and alert Dr. Clark immediately.
 During your exam, Dr. Clark will perform a visual and physical inspection of your oral cavity in order to detect cancerous and precancerous conditions.
 Dr. Clark will feel and look at your jaw, chin, neck, head, and so forth for discoloration, bumps, lumps, asymmetries, ulcers, and so on.
 He will also use a light that excites oral tissues, which can help to detect changes not visible to the naked eye.
 If any abnormality is found, Dr. Clark will immediately refer you to a specialist for a biopsy.
 Oral cancer screening is painless and fast, and we will include it as part of your regular checkup.
 It could save your life.
 Call us today at 480 585 1853 to schedule your appointment.